 What is it?

 For youth engagement to be meaningful, it requires intentionality, resources, and training.
-A strategy sets the direction for meaningful partnership with young people from A360 project communities to achieve A360 project objectives.
+A strategy sets the direction for meaningful partnership with the young people we seek to serve.

 “Meaningful adolescent and youth engagement is an inclusive, intentional, mutually-respectful partnership between adolescents, youth, and adults whereby power is shared, respective contributions are valued, and young people’s ideas, perspectives, skills, and strengths are integrated into the design and delivery of programs, strategies, policies, funding mechanisms, and organizations that affect their lives and their communities, countries, and world.”

 —Global Consensus Statement on Meaningful Youth Engagement

 We’re sharing two resources for your reference: (1) Youth Engagement Template and (2) Youth Engagement Plan Example.
 We created Youth Engagement Plans for all three countries.
 The example shared here is from our Ethiopia team.

 To create an actionable roadmap for effective engagement with young people — with processes and activities to help expand our programming perspectives, diversity of staff, and manage our goals.
 Included in the tool:

 Consider using it to:

 - Ensure youth voices are justly represented in your programs, making your programs more effective, accountable, and relevant to your youth population